JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 Eagled-eyed campaigners from [Southwark Notes](http://southwarknotes.wordpress.com) noticed that the CGI images of the Market Square omitted the market stalls that had been [earmarked for displaced shopping centre traders](http://www.london-se1.co.uk/news/view/2298) and [asked the question](https://twitter.com/SouthwarkNotes/status/837818379180322820) why?
 Local news website SE1 supplied the [answer](https://twitter.com/se1/status/837951356963028992): it turns out that when Delancey [submitted](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) its Market Square ['Management Strategy'](http://35percent.org/img/marketsquaremanagementplan.pdf) for approval last June, it changed its use.

-Delancey's justified the change by claiming that there is _"limited viability for a market or demand for an operator"_ and is instead _"coordinating a strategy for this space along with Lend Lease that could envisage a wider enlivenment and events programme"_, which _"could include an element of market type operations but not exclusively so"_.(paragraph 1.4.1 of Delancey's [Management Strategy](http://35percent.org/img/marketsquaremanagementplan.pdf))
+Delancey's justified the change by claiming that there is _"limited viability for a market or demand for an operator"_ and that it is instead _"coordinating a strategy for this space along with Lend Lease that could envisage a wider enlivenment and events programme"_, which _"could include an element of market type operations but not exclusively so"_.
+(Paragraph 1.4.1 of Delancey's [Management Strategy](http://35percent.org/img/marketsquaremanagementplan.pdf))

 Southwark could have rejected the management strategy but instead approved it by officer's decision, without any public consultation.